8fold/site-joshbruce.com/content/private/experiences/the-self/content.md

 3. Maximize the number of people supporting your progress.

 In times of stress, I can come back to these and center myself from a time when I was in a more stable place mentally, emotionally, and financially.

+## Motivators exercise results

+Here are my results from the [Motivators Exercise](/essays-and-editorials/motivators/).

+Short version:

+1. purpose,
+2. autonomy,
+3. mastery,
+4. connection,
+5. numbers,
+6. process,
+7. prestige, and
+8. sticks.

+Regarding range and distance between, sticks is so far from the others I feel comfortable saying I am practically anti-stick.
+If I signed up for the negative consequence, I see that differently.
+Further, the top four are pretty close to one another and may even shift around based on context.
+Finally, the remaining are also pretty close to one another but aren’t exceptionally close to the top four.

+Extended version:

+1. purpose,
+2. autonomy,
+3. **physical touch (I’m big on hugs and high-fives)**,
+4. **words of affirmation**,
+5. **quality time**,
+6. mastery,
+7. numbers,
+8. **acts of service**,
+9. **receiving gifts**,
+10. process,
+11. prestige, and
+12. sticks.

+Awareness and intent.

+Beyond the valuation portion, one of the things this exercise revealed to me is why I’m not particularly ambitious when it comes to finances.
+It also helped inform my practice of negotiating raises and charging for my services; if left to my own devices I would remain a starving artist, so to speak, I value numbers generally (and money specifically) so little.